orkansama/simple-file-compare.nvim/readme.md

 - `"vimUiSelect"` — uses the built-in `vim.ui.select`
 - `"miniPick"` — uses [mini.pick](https://github.com/echasnovski/mini.pick)

+## Usage

+- `:FileCompareOpen` — opens a branch picker and displays the diff in a vertical split
+- `:FileCompareClose` — closes the diff and returns to your original buffer

 ## Contributing
 - PRs, issues and ideas are welcome
 - This plugin is intended to stay simple and minimal, please keep that in mind when proposing new features